 We thank you very much for your thoughtful consideration of our concerns and our request for official civil society participation in the US-Africa Leaders Summit.
 We wish you the best of luck for what we hope is the first of many more productive gatherings between the U.S. and African heads of state.

-We respectfully call on you to ensure that African civil society is afforded the opportunity to officially participate in the summit proceedings.
+We Are Africa needs your help with “President Barack Obama: We respectfully call on the United States Government to ensure that African civil society is afforded the opportunity to officially participate in the U.S-Africa Leaders Summit.”.
+Join We Are Africa and 1,793 supporters today.